apify/apify-docs/content/academy/apify_platform/first_actor.md

 ---
 title: First actor
 description: What is an actor?
 How do we create them?
-In this section, learn how to create a scalable actor from scratch and publish it to the Apify platform where it can be available to the world.
+Learn how to create an actor from scratch and publish it to the Apify platform, available to the world.
 menuWeight: 5.3
 paths:
 - apify-platform/first-actor